github/browser-support/README.md

 ### Removing polyfills

-When our supported browsers (see github/github for details) all support a feature without polyfills, we can remove the polyfill.
+Polyfills should only be removed after consulting with the `@github/web-systems` who will determine if a polyfill can be removed.
 This code is designed to be kept lightweight, we do not want to ship dozens of kb of polyfills.

 As a polyfill is removed, it may be worth adding feature detection to the `baseSupport` const, to ensure that our baseline moves with our browser support matrix.